School of Origin and 'Base' School

 Special Education Services Assignments

-If Special Education Services assigns a student with an IEP to a specific school/classroom that best meets the student's educational needs, the student in transition will attend the school placement.
-If a parent/guardian/caregiver does not agree with the placement, the parent/guardian/caregiver should follow the appeals process through Special Education Services.
-Any student assigned by Special Education Services and has transportation as a service written in the IEP will receive transportation.
+If Special Education Services assigns a student to a specific school/classroom that best meets the student's educational needs, the student in transition will attend the school placement.
+If the family does not agree with the placement, the appeals process through Special Education Services should be followed.